romene/Naturaily-netlify/_posts/2018-10-26-working-title-netlify-jekyll.md

 But let’s face it, with our background, and the fact that Ruby is dear to our hearts, the choice was obvious that it had to be Jekyll.

 Now what is Jekyll exactly?
 Jekyll is a static site generator written by a co-founder of Github, Tom Preston-Werner.
-Blog focused generator, super easy to operate, gives us power of Ruby in form of plugin system for creating custom content for our site, and many more.You can read about that on the Jekyll site.
+Blog focused generator, super easy to operate, gives us power of Ruby in form of plugin system for creating custom content for our site, and many more.
+You can read about that on the Jekyll site.

-## Title needed
+## Why Netlify?

 At first, we wanted to use Jekyll exclusively with [jekyll-admin](https://github.com/jekyll/jekyll-admin){:rel="nofollow"} gem and just host it on our server, but after rethinking this a little we opted for hosting our site on Netlify, as it gives us some really cool perks.
 To name a few: